U.S. Route 219 in New York

 U.S. Route 219 (US 219) is a part of the U.S. Highway System that runs from Rich Creek, Virginia, to West Seneca, New York.
 In the U.S. state of New York, US 219 extends 67.63 mi from the Pennsylvania state line at Carrollton to an interchange with the New York State Thruway (Interstate 90 or I-90) at exit 55 in West Seneca, southeast of downtown Buffalo.
 In Cattaraugus County, the area surrounding US 219 is predominantly rural.
-However, in northern Cattaraugus County, US 219 becomes an expressway leading through Erie County and into the heart of Buffalo.
+However, in northern Cattaraugus County, US 219 becomes a freeway leading through Erie County and into the heart of Buffalo.
 The route serves the villages of Ellicottville and Springville, where it meets New York State Route 242 (NY 242) and NY 39, respectively, and indirectly serves Hamburg via NY 391.

 The path of US 219 in New York mostly follows that of New York State Route 62, a route assigned in the 1930 renumbering of state highways in New York that extended from Great Valley north to Buffalo via Ellicottville, the hamlet of Ashford, Springville, and Hamburg.
 From Ellicottville to Springville, NY 62 utilized modern NY 242 and NY 240.
 It was renumbered to NY 75 c.
 1932, and became part of US 219 from Hamburg south when the U.S. Highway was extended into New York c.
 1935.
 The section north of Ellicottville has been realigned in the years since to follow a two-lane road from Ellicottville to Springville and the Southern Expressway from Springville to West Seneca.
 Long-term plans for the expressway call for it to extend from West Seneca south to Salamanca.